Shilpa Natarajan: Career

 In 2013, Natarajan worked with several independent musicians in Chennai and was a part of a Tamil single "Thedal", composed by Ramshanker S. That year she took part in The Hindu's Metroplus Theatre festival and 'The Fete De La Musique'.

 Natarajan's next single "Dirty Little Secret", was premiered at The Metroplus Theatre Festival in August 2013, and at about that time she was featured on Zee Thamizh 's 'Isai Unplugged' show, along with a few other independent musicians, as part of a band called 'Untitled'.

 In 2015, she was performing with a group called "The Beef Sapad Trio".
 In 2016 the group performed at a Beatles Tribute concert in Chennai.

 In 2016 Natarajan performed with the Madras Musical Association choir.
 In 2017 she released her debut EP, Bubblewrap in two languages.
 The EP included 5 tracks in English and 2 in Tamil, and was produced by Naveen Samson Benjamin.
 Bubblewrap features musicians including Joslin Julius, Hariprasad, Vijay B., Shravan Sridhar, Biggu Chandilya, Adithi Deborah and Varun Ram Iyer.
 The EP is a mix of Indie pop, world, Indie-folk and other genres with tinges of other genres like alternative, carnatic and swing mixed with the music.
 'Yenakku Nee Sondhama' was featured on BBC Asian Radio Network on Ashanti Omkar's on 19 March 2017.
 "Bubblewrap", the title track of the EP was featured on BBC Asian Radio Network on Ashanti Omkar's on 26 March 2017.

-Apart from being a singer- songwriter, Shilpa Natarajan is the founder of Oshi's Vocal Academy, where she works with people of all ages starting from 5 years on Voice Training, Music Theory and Reading Sheet Music.